akirbaes/RollingPolyhedron/README.md

 ## IsohedralTileRollExplore

 Turns a tiling into a coordinates system and explores it while coloring based on coordinates.
 Work in Progress!

-## Tilenet explorer

-Just a concept, nothing written yet.
-Work in progress...

-Roll a shape on a tiling, decide where to start, keep track of symmetries...
-Nice ideas.